Just Before I Go: Plot

-Pet store manager Ted Morgan spirals into depression after his wife Penny leaves him and decides to commit suicide.
+Pet store manager Ted Morgan spirals into depression after his wife Penny leaves him, and he decides to commit suicide.
 First, he wants to tie up some loose ends.
 He moves in with his brother Lucky and his family and confronts his elderly seventh-grade teacher, who was abusive towards him, even though she is suffering from dementia in a home for the elderly.
 When Ted meets her granddaughter, Greta, he confides his plan to her and she takes an interest.
 She wants to document his life leading up to his suicide.
 He then confronts his childhood bully, Rawly, who apologizes for the way he treated Ted and wants to make amends.
 He finds out that Rawly's wife died of an aneurysm, leaving him behind with a mentally disabled child, and the two become friends.
 He sleeps with his high school crush Vickie, who is married with five children.
 She leaves her family for him, but he eventually tells her he doesn't want a relationship, which hurts her deeply.
 Ted's nephew Zeke comes out to him as gay and confides that he is afraid that his father would disown him if he knew.
 Ted comforts Greta after her grandmother dies, and she tries to kiss him.
 He backs away, however, reminding her that he will be dead soon.
 She gets angry, and accuses him of "running away".
 He learns her mother committed suicide, which is why she is interested in his story.
 After beating up his secret boyfriend Romeo after succumbing to peer pressure from his homophobic friends, Zeke goes to kill himself by jumping off a cliff next to a large lake.
 Ted and the rest of the family try to talk him down, but he slips and falls off the cliff.
 Ted and Lucky jump after him, saving the boy's life.
 Ted is knocked unconscious and has a dream in which his long-dead father tells him how important living is.
 Ted is pulled out of the lake and recovers.
 With a new lease on life, he decides to stay in town and start a new relationship with Greta.